-My girlfriend doesn’t really care for horror movies.
+My wife doesn’t really care for horror movies.

 Well, hold on.
 I guess that’s not entirely accurate.
-A better way to phrase that would be: “My girlfriend doesn’t really like being frightened by horror movies.”
+A better way to phrase that would be: “My wife doesn’t really like being frightened by horror movies.”

 To most, these traits wouldn’t be deemed particularly important.
 But horror movies are my life.
 They’re one of those things people say when they’re describing me—I’m “that guy who knows a lot about horror movies,” except people are less likely to say “a lot” and more likely to substitute “everything,” or “a disturbing amount,” regardless of whether those are accurate or fair (half-truths!).
 Suffice it to say: The horror genre means a lot to me, to the point that I spearheaded Paste’s effort to compile the 100 greatest horror films of all time.
 As a result, I was mildly distraught to first learn that my significant other couldn’t enjoy them in quite the same way as I did.

 Turns out, I needn’t have worried.
 What I’ve come to discover over the last couple of years is that she by and large actually does like horror movies—provided they’re the right kind of horror movie.